 The highs are incredible and completely consume your heart but the lows are like the trenches of the deepest ocean and likely leave you racked with guilt, exhausted and maybe even with something not-so-affectionally called mommy burnout.

-Moms are a basic need for their children.
-They operate on all cylinders 24-hours a day and are constantly needed as Mom, driver, meal maker, doctor, playmate, sleeping buddy and safety net.
+Mothers operate on all cylinders 24-hours a day and are constantly needed as comfort object, driver, meal maker, doctor, encouragement, playmate, sleeping buddy and safety net.

 That’s quite the laundry list of responsibilities – and it’s not wonder Moms can feel like they get into a joyless rut sometimes.